-Launching during 3daysofdesign, the project’s exhibition is an impressive showcase of our sustainable materials through artistry and craftsmanship – both disciplines that we care deeply about, and want to provide a platform for.
+Launching during 3daysofdesign, the project’s exhibition is an impressive showcase of our responsible materials through artistry and craftsmanship – both disciplines that we care deeply about, and want to provide a platform for.

 The exhibition takes you through three very different interpretations of our materials.
 By expertly merging their own crafts and backgrounds with our universe, the creatives take the observer through a process that is both tactile, vivid, and moving.
 Read more about the individual works below.